 Trevally

 Trevally pound for pound is one of the best fighting fish.
-In certain parts of Australia surface popping for Giant Trevally is one of the bucket list fishing experiences that you must tick off.
+In certain parts of Australia, surface popping for Giant Trevally is one of the bucket list fishing experiences that you must tick off.
 However, in Victoria, you will mainly be catching the much smaller silver trevally.
 Good bait options include blue bait, whitebait, raw chicken, pilchards, pippies, squid and mussels.
-Trevally will also take a range of soft plastics including worm and minnow imitations, small surface poppers, and small metal spoons.
+Trevally will also take a range of soft plastics, including worm and minnow imitations, small surface poppers, and small metal spoons.
 We recommend targeting trevally with a 1-3 or 2-4 kilo fishing rod coupled with a 2000, or 2500 reel spooled with 4-8-pound braid and equivalent fluorocarbon leader.
-If there are larger trevally in the area then you can go heavier moving up the scale to a 3-5 kilo class spin rod spooled with fine 8-12-pound braid and equivalent fluorocarbon leader.
+If there are larger trevally in the area, then you can go heavier, moving up the scale to a 3-5 kilo class spin rod spooled with fine 8-12-pound braid and equivalent fluorocarbon leader.

+Images of fish supplied VFA and DEPI.
+All images and videos shown on the St Helens Rockwall Fishing Location Guide are Fishing Mad originals.
 Thanks for reading our St Helens Rockwall Fishing Location Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+If you believe this location guide is missing key information or requires corrections, please email our team at enquiries@fishingmad.com.au with specific details.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you